shipuicom/core/README.md

 - [ ] Create a accordion component
 - [ ] Make styles optional/configurable (base, simple, raised, outlined, flat) on a component level and generally
 - [ ] Make colors optional/configurable (primary, accent, tertiary, warn, success) on a component level and generally
+- [ ] Add a spinner component
+- [ ] Rewrite range-slider (dosn't really work or isn't easy enough to use)
 - [ ] Create documentation with examples for all components
-- [ ] Add a spinner component
-- [ ] Rewrite range-slider (dosn't really work or isn't easy enough)

 ## Nice to haves for v1 beta

+- [ ] Create a timepicker component
 - [ ] Add hotkeys to navigate spk-menu options
 - [ ] Add flat and raised versions of alerts
 - [ ] Create a color picker component